 The data collection activity focused on the specific barriers seen by the wind energy sector in the actual implementation of digitalisation.
-For this, a total of 30 members of the global wind energy sector were asked to describe their main barriers to data sharing in individual interviews lasting approximately one hour.
-This included seven owner/operators, seven researchers, and sixteen technology providers from the wind energy industry.
-This specific question was asked because it has already been established that the topic of data sharing and reusing is one of the central challenges in the implementation of digitalisation in wind energy (Figure 4).
+For this, a total of 30 members of the global wind energy sector were asked to describe their main barriers to data sharing in individual interviews lasting approximately 1 h.
+This included 7 owner/operators, 7 researchers, and 16 technology providers from the wind energy industry.
+This specific question was asked because it has already been established that the topic of data sharing and reusing is one of the central challenges in the implementation of digitalisation in wind energy (Fig. 4).
 The survey was done as part of the activities of IEA Wind Task 43 Technical Area 2.
 The results are summarised in Table 4.
 This shows the five barriers with the highest frequencies of occurrence for each interviewee type.

-Some of the barriers are quite similar between interviewee types, in particular the topics of (a) standard data format/structure,(b) data availability and quality, and (c) data processing/preparation time.
+Some of the barriers are quite similar between interviewee types, in particular the topics of (a) standard data format/structure, (b) data availability and quality, and (c) data processing and/or preparation time.

-Other barriers that came up frequently but did not make the top five include:
+Other barriers that came up frequently but did not make the top five include the following.

-- Wind turbine OEMs can make unannounced changes to the controller or be difficult to communicate with

-It is difficult to access the most state-of-the-art tools and models, and there is no central location summarising the relevant information.

-Analysts have different methods, skills sets, and working styles.
+- Wind turbine OEMs can make unannounced changes to the controller or be difficult to communicate with. - It is difficult to access the most state-of-the-art tools and models, and there is no central location summarising the relevant information. - Analysts have different methods, skills sets, and working styles.
 It is hard to identify what actions will really have an impact.